 - A commemorative award recognising their achievement

-- The opportunity to present or Chair at an AMI conference, webinar, roundtable, or similar event
+- The opportunity to present or chair a session at an AMI conference, webinar, roundtable, or similar event

 Horizon Awards nomination criteria